-Shallow networks like the ones seen in [12] and [15] used 1 layer and 2 layer NNs respectively to perform simple classifications of simulated PG data or experimental data measured under ideal detection conditions that do not represent the irradiation conditions encountered during clinical proton beam radiotherapy.
-The shallow network in [12] was designed to only classify true triples and showed superior performance to the classical methods for predicting event interaction ordering.
-The shallow network in [15] was a binary classification network that simply determined what event data are true events and should be used for reconstruction or which are false events which not should be used for reconstruction.
+Shallow networks like the ones seen in [13, 16] used one layer and two layer NNs respectively to perform simple classifications of simulated PG data or experimental data measured under ideal detection conditions that do not represent the irradiation conditions encountered during clinical proton beam radiotherapy.
+The shallow network in [13] was designed to only classify true triples and showed superior performance to the classical methods for predicting event interaction ordering.
+The shallow network in [16] was a binary classification network that simply determined what event data are true events and should be used for reconstruction or which are false events which not should be used for reconstruction.
+Most recently there was a shallow multi-task network in [17] that used a three layer neural network to predict triple scatter orderings, with support for up to eight scatter orderings, and whether a particle escaped the detector.
+In [17] they do not do anything to aid in the removal of falsely coupled events and their focus on more than three scatters is of no benefit to our reconstruction algorithms which rely on two and three scatters [18].

-By contrast to these shallow networks in [12] and [15], we study the idea of leveraging a deep residual fully connected NN which consists of hundreds of layers to identify correct PG event types and interaction orderings.
+By contrast to these shallow networks in [13, 16], and [17], we study the idea of leveraging a deep residual fully connected NN which consists of hundreds of layers to identify correct PG event types and interaction orderings.
+We have seen great success in our previous work using deep residual fully connected neural networks in the classification of misordered and false doubles in [19].
 We also implement a fully connected residual block to prevent back propagation stagnation typically associated with deep NNs.
 In this work, our NN specializes in determining whether a given triple is: 1) a true triple with one of six possible orderings, 2) a DtoT where a single scatter is incorrectly attached to a true double of arbitrary ordering yielding six possible interaction orderings, 3) a false triple which is three single scatters misreported as a true triple by the Compton camera.
 This gives us 13 possible classes that may occur in our measured Compton camera data.